PolymerSearch/apidocs/source/includes/datasets.md

 url | false | URL to a valid public downloadable CSV. file | false | Type: file.
-The file to upload. name | true | Name of the dataset/file. sharing | false | Desired sharing status for the dataset (public, password-protected, private).
-Defaults to private. password | false | Required only in case of sharing: password-protected, Validation: min 6 characters. starting_row | false | Desired row number where Polymer should start processing your file. update | false | Boolean.
-Force update dataset in case a dataset already exists with the given name. import_from | false | Object for copy views & user config from an existing dataset (see below). import_from.id | true | source dataset ID from which you want to copy views or user config. import_from.data | true | Array containing views, user_config (one of them or both).
+The file to upload. name | true | Name of the dataset/file. starting_row | false | Desired row number where Polymer should start processing your file. update | false | Boolean.
+Force update dataset in case a dataset already exists with the given name.

 Note: Either 'url' or 'file' parameter is required.